microsoft/everyonecancode/instructions/day1/ApplicationPart2/README.md

   :::tip
   📝 Look at the HTTP Response Codes at [Wikipedia](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
 2xx Codes generally mean success, where as 4xx and 5xx Codes show different kinds of errors.
 You probably know 404 - Not Found.
   :::

+### Clarifications, What have we done so far?

+Congratulations, you have just deployed the backend to your web application!
+Let us summarize what we have done so far.\
+First, we have deployed the frontend (user interface) of our web app using github pages.
+This is what you see when you go to your github pages link.
+The frontend needed a server to serve images and run some logic.
+This is where the azure part came in.
+First, we created a storage resource, this is responsible for storing our images.
+Second, we created a web app resource, here we will run our server logic.
+The server logic is written in Python using a framework called FastAPI.
+The server logic code is hosted in the everyonecancode github repository.
+We connected our web app to the github repository and we instructed the server to run a specific command upon starting the web app.
+This command will start running our server logic, this is why you can see the docs in your browser under `/docs`.
+Next up, we will try to connect the Frontend to the Backend.

 ### Integrate Azure Web App URL in GitHub Secrets